 - Ask your butcher to cut up the beef for you.
 When I make this beef stew I buy 3 lbs. of beef chuck, because by the time I’m done trimming it, I’m left with about 2 lbs. which is ideal for this recipe.
 So if you’re short on time, just ask for 2 lbs. already cut up and you’re ready to go.

 - Measure out the spices and grab the pantry ingredients – put them on the counter so when it comes time to make the stew in the morning you’re not searching for anything.

-Our beef stew does not have any potatoes in it because our kids liked it better served over mashed potatoes.
+Side note: This beef stew recipe does not have any potatoes in it because our kids liked it better served over mashed potatoes.
 You can certainly add them.
-If you do add potatoes I have it listed in the recipe card to add them at about hour 3 so they don’t completely fall apart.Print
+The instructions are listed below in the recipe card.Print

 Among Ireland’s most iconic pub foods, this rich and robust Irish Beef and Guinness Stew will make your taste buds sing and have you begging for seconds!

 - 2 Lbs.
 Beef Chuck, cubed (purchasing 3 lbs of beef chuck will result in approx. 2 lbs. when all trimmed, cut up and cubed)